Partner with Us

 - curriculum or other instructional materials

 - for-profit organizations

-- regular operating expenses (e.g. overhead, ongoing or administrative salaries)
+- regular operating expenses (e.g. overhead, ongoing or administrative salaries, or other indirect costs)

 - projects that include legislative lobbying or support candidates for office

 - commercial ventures or feasibility studies that might lead to commercial products or programs